Bucharest for Digital Nomads

 Izvor Park

-Izvor Park is much smaller than the two parks mentioned above, with one loop being just 1.25km, but as it was so close to my first room in Bucharest, I really put my laps in here.
-If you're staying near the city centre and can't be arsed to go to Tineretului Park, it's probably your best bet.
+Izvor Park is much smaller than the three parks mentioned above, with one loop being just 1.25km, but as it was so close to my first room in Bucharest, I put in a lot of laps here.
+If you're staying in the city centre and can't be arsed to go to somewhere bigger, it's probably your best bet.

 Unsurprisingly it's full of nobheads smoking, which is good cardio training as you have to hold your breath while running past them.
 And if you come at the wrong time of day, there are packs of poorly attended children.
 I think a local school or nursery takes them there sometimes, which is annoying because you have to kick them out of the way.
 Other than that it's a nice place to do laps, and being right in front of the Palace of Parliament is a bonus.